software-students-fall2023/git-workflow-practice-liannnaa/README.md

 > The article underscores the importance of adaptability, continuous learning, and soft skills in the ever-evolving field of software engineering.

 [Read the full article here](https://hbr.org/2021/07/career-crush-what-is-it-like-to-be-a-software-engineer)

+### Athena's Takeaways
+The article Lianna has chosen provides a succint summary and first-hand account on **Lindsey Redd's** software engineering career.
+I found Redd's interview to be quite ***relatable***; I also was very deadset on becoming a doctor in high school and found myself grappling to make the decision to switch my major.
+My friends also impacted my decision to take my first ever programming course, so to see someone as accomplished as Redd start on the same path as I, was really cool.